 - Mr. Makin represented Toyota, as lead counsel, in multiple cases originally filed on 24 vehicular safety patents in the Eastern District of Texas.
 Toyota won transfer on mandamus to the Eastern District of Michigan, a stay pending resolution of 12 inter partes review petitions that ultimately resulted in the cancellation or withdrawal of significant patent claims, and voluntary dismissal with prejudice by plaintiff.
 American Vehicular Sciences v.
 Toyota et al. (E.D.
 Tex., E.D.
 Mich.)

-- Elpida (subsidiary of Micron Technology) in an eight-patent semiconductor memory litigation involving district actions and an ITC investigation, which was successfully settled after summary determination briefing and prior to a hearing.
+- Mr. Makin represented Elpida (a Micron subsidiary) in an 8 patent semiconductor litigation involving district court actions and an ITC investigation.
+Elpida achieved a successful settlement after summary determination briefing.
 Intellectual Ventures v.
 Elpida et al. (D. Del., W.D.
-Wash., ITC).
+Wash., ITC)

 - Mr. Makin represented Toyota in a litigation relating to vehicle telematics, and Airbus in a litigation relating to fuel tank inerting systems.
 The clients were granted stays pending inter partes reexamination.
 All asserted claims, in both litigations, stand rejected, pending appeal.
 Fernandez v.
 Toyota (C.D.
 Cal.); Firepass v Airbus (E.D.N.Y.)